Amirreza81/Machine-Learning/README.md

-# Machine Learning - Sharif University of Technology
+# Machine Learning
-Solutions for assignments and project of machine learning course at Sharif university of Technology (CE-477)
+Solutions for assignments and project of machine learning course at **Sharif university of Technology** (CE-477)

 # Table of Contents
 > - [Heart_Disease_Prediction](#Heart_Disease_Prediction)